- News & events

 When you submit your application, you must pay a fee of $81.00 by credit card online.
 Once you have been accepted, an additional deposit is required to hold your place ($250 for Canadian students; $750 for international students).

 Admissions and transfers

 SFU is a competitive school, and we use a comprehensive approach to evaluate admissions.
-The best way to raise your chances of admission is to make sure you meet all the requirements before applying.
+The best way to improve your chances of admission is to make sure you meet all the requirements before applying.